Image Statistics Predict the Sensitivity of Perceptual Quality Metrics: Background and Proposed Methods

-where $J(\x)$ is the (vector) gradient of the loglikelihood at $\x$ as shown in Table~\ref{tab:principles}, and the first descriptor of the 2nd row is the projection of that gradient in the direction of the distortion.
-Moreover, the standard deviation of the image, $\sigma(\x)$ as a single element of the covariance $\Sigma(\x)$ in Table~\ref{tab:principles}, together with $\mu(\x)$ capture the concept of RMSE contrast~\cite{Peli90} (a generalization of the Michelson contrast~\cite{Michelson27}), and the integral takes the loglikelihood that can be computed from the generative models and accumulates it along the direction of distortion, qualitatively following the idea of cumulative responses proposed in equalisation methods~\cite{Laughlin81,malo2006v1,Laparra12,Laparra15}.
+where $\x$ is the image, $\tilde{\x}$ is the distorted image, $J(\x)$ is the (vector) gradient of the log-likelihood at $\x$.
+The standard deviation of the image, $\sigma(\x)$ (as a single element of the covariance $\Sigma(\x)$), together with $\mu(\x)$ capture the concept of RMSE contrast~\cite{Peli90} (preferred over Michelson contrast~\cite{Michelson27} for natural stimuli), and the integral takes the log-likelihood that can be computed from the generative models and accumulates it along the direction of distortion, qualitatively following the idea of cumulative responses proposed in equalisation methods~\cite{Laughlin81,malo2006v1,Laparra12,Laparra15,Wei17}.